Uncertainty Quantification and Confidence Intervals for Naive Rare-Event Estimators: Conclusion

 In this paper, we study the uncertainty quantification, more precisely the construction, validity and tightness of CIs, for rare-event probability using naive sample proportion estimators from Bernoulli data.
 We focus on two settings, the standard setting where the sample size is fixed, and the targeted stopping setting where the number of successes is fixed.
 Under each setting, we first review the existing CLT, Wilson's and Exact CIs.
 It is known that the CLT and Wilson's CIs are not necessarily valid in the sense that the coverage probability can be lower than the nominal confidence level, and the exact CI is valid yet its tightness is hard to analyze.
 These motivate us to derive other valid CIs with more explicit expressions.
 More specifically, we relax the exact confidence region via inverting Chernoff's inequality and the B-E theorem to obtain Chernoff's and the B-E CIs respectively.
 Table \ref{tab:summary} in Section \ref{sec:problem_conclusion} is a comprehensive summary of our findings, and we briefly summarize our key findings in Section \ref{sec:problem_conclusion}.

-Overall, we recommend the Exact CI in situations where absolute safety is critical while in other general applications, we suggest using Wilson's CI given its excellent empirical performance.
+Overall, we recommend the Exact CI when one wants to ensure a guarantee of the nominal confidence level, otherwise we suggest using Wilson's CI given its excellent empirical performance.
 Moreover, either in the standard setting or the targeted stopping setting, we have justified that the CLT CI is not far from the valid Chernoff's and B-E CIs, so it also exhibits reasonable tightness in terms of half-width.
 However, its coverage probability can deviate significantly from the nominal level when $np$ is small.
 The latter two intervals are conservative and hence not recommended to use in practice, but they provide us useful insights in understanding that the CLT and Wilson's CIs are relatively close to these two valid CIs.